-Isabel Coronado is a citizen of the Mvskoke (Creek) Nation.
+Isabel Coronado is a policy entrepreneur at Next100 and a citizen of the Mvskoke (Creek) Nation.
 Her clan is the Wind Clan, and her tribal town affiliation is Thlopthlocco Tribal Town.
 At Next100, Isabel is focused on creating policy aimed at reducing the generational cycle of incarceration in Native communities.
 Her vision for the future is to see Indian Country prosper for years to come.

 Isabel has witnessed the effects of mass incarceration on Indigenous people throughout her life, and they inspired her to help create the American Indian Criminal Justice Navigation Council (AICJNC), a nonprofit in Oklahoma aimed at reducing recidivism among tribal members and helping reduce the trauma family members endure as a result.
 At AICJNC, Isabel served as deputy director.